Crafted Beds Launch Initiative to Build the Most Customisable, Quality Hand Crafted Beds in the UK

-LEEDS, United Kingdom, June 1, 2022 /PRNewswire/ -- Crafted Beds are a leading and recognised name in UK bed manufacturing.
+Leeds, June 01, 2022 (GLOBE NEWSWIRE) -- Crafted Beds are a leading and recognised name in UK bed manufacturing.
 They've built up a strong reputation with customers and industry peers by focusing their product offer on two prudent areas: customisation and quality homegrown craftmanship.

 Today, Crafted Beds are delighted to announce that they've launched a new initiative aimed at further cementing their position as the UK's most customisable and quality hand crafted bed manufacturer.
 As part of the initiative, customers will be able to choose from more luxury fabrics and colours than ever before and benefit from tailored manufacturing solutions that they say you simply won't find anywhere else in Britain.